 According to the Minister, the major causes of road deaths this year were pedestrians not walking safely and being struck by oncoming traffic, fatigue, inconsiderate and reckless driving, and drunk driving.

-“All of these causes again point to a general poor attitude among drivers and pedestrians, and is, we believe, cause for great concern.
-Government, as well as motorists in general, need to urgently do more to improve this before a meaningful reduction in road deaths may be realised in South Africa,” the AA concluded.
+“All of these causes again point to the general poor attitude among drivers and pedestrians, and is, we believe, cause for great concern.
+The government, as well as motorists in general, need to urgently do more to improve this before a meaningful reduction in road deaths may be realised in South Africa,”